metakgp/iitkgp-erp-login-pypi/README.md

 ##### Creating

-Create a `.py` file with your ERP credentials stored in it.<br>
-Following are the instructions for creating this file:
+Create a `.py` file with your ERP credentials stored in it.
+Please follow the instructions below to create this file:
-- Name of the file can be any valid python file's name
+- You can choose any valid name for the file, adhering to Python's naming conventions.
-- **Variable names must not be changed**, copy the below format and **ONLY update values** inside `"` - _double quotes_.
+- **Do not change the variable names**.
+Simply copy the format provided below and update the values inside the `double quotes` (").
   ```python
   # ERP Credentials
   ROLL_NUMBER = "XXYYXXXXX"